phuntime/phuntime/README.md

 - `handleEvent()` - any non-http-request event (e.g. DynamoDb Event, S3Event itp) will be passed here.

 When you implement Function definition object, you should create a file where you instantiate them and return to Phuntime.
-The location of this file is defined  in your function definition:
+The location of this file should be defined in your function definition:

 - in AWS Lambda, a value from `handler` field will be used

 A path must be relative to your project root.

-If given file will be not found, Phuntime will attempt to load a `.phuntime.php` file.
+If given file will be not found, Phuntime will attempt to load a `.phuntime.php` file from function root.
 If this file also would not be found, InitializationException will be raised.

-Example file
+Example file:
 ````
 //my-function.php